allister-grange/AwardIt/README.md

 ## TODO
 - Input validation
 - Errors displaying when the service is down
-- Estiamte for total cost of coins
+- Estimate for total cost of coins